pulumi/pulumi-terraform-bridge/pkg/tfgen/test_data/replace-terraform-version/expected.md

 The provider uses the [`xanzy/go-gitlab`](https://github.com/xanzy/go-gitlab) library to interact with the [GitLab REST API](https://docs.gitlab.com/ee/api/api_resources.html).

-Each data source and resource references the appropriate upstream GitLab REST API documentation, which may be consumed to better understand the behavior of the API.
+Each function and resource references the appropriate upstream GitLab REST API documentation, which may be consumed to better understand the behavior of the API.

-Use the navigation to the left to read about the valid data sources and resources.
+Use the navigation to the left to read about the valid functions and resources.